Women in the Spanish democratic transition period: 1978

-Feminists associations were legally allowed starting in 1978, a year after PCE began a legal political party.
+Feminist associations were legally allowed starting in 1978, a year after PCE began a legal political party.

 Compulsory following of Catholic canonical law as a legal definition in Francoist Spain and the democratic transition did not end in Spain until the 1978 Spanish constitution.

 The Primeras Jornadas de la Mujer were held in the Basque Country from 8–11 December 1978.
 The Primeras Jornadas de la Mujer were held in Granada in 1979.
 At both, the issue of dual militancy was discussed by women trade unionists and political party members in attendance.
 For many of these women, even though they were able to work, their husbands often demanded they do traditional women's housework and childcare because the husband said his unionist and political activities were more important than hers.
 This left many women feeling insecure in their activism.

 Carmen Conde became the first won to become a member of the Real Academia Española, ascending to her position in February 1978.